Beginning Steps Into The World Of Forest Gardening

 This is where the fun begins for starting an edible forest garden!
 We start out by creating a Natural Canopy.
 This begins with tiers or stair steps from the tallest of Trees working its way down in size to shrubs, plants and to the smallest blade of grass.

 The canopy will do several helpful things.
 It will slow down unwanted weed growth by blocking the soil from sunlight and help the soil retain moisture.
-It also allows for a natural mulch as leaves fall and as a living mulch when proper spacing of the canopy takes place.
+It also allows for a natural mulch as leaves fall and as a living mulch when the proper spacing of the canopy takes place.
 When the right combinations are in place the canopy serves as a natural source of nutrients for other plants and trees by creating healthy soil as well.

 All things must be kept native and natural according to your own region.
 Hybrids may be included, but should not be the main focus.

-Companion plants must be used for each area of growing.
+Companion plants must be used for each area of growth.
 They will work together creating in harmony attracting beneficial insects and repelling the bad bugs.
 Many companions aid their neighbors by invigorating its growth or by putting nutrients back into the ground.

 1. TREES – are what stand out the largest within a forest.
 It is important for a healthy canopy of trees to include many native trees.
 They will benefit the entire health within a natural ecosystem.
 Investigate what they are and pick out some favorites.
 Then move on to choosing fruit and nut trees specific to your neck of the woods.